 The vrat (fasting) to impress Goddess Shailputri occurs on the very first day of the nine-day long Navratri celebration.
 Our expert astrologers have explained the pooja vidhi (procedure of Pooja) for the first day-

-The first day of the Pooja holds the significance of foundation “Kalash”.
+The first day of the Pooja holds the significance of the foundation “Kalash”.
 This day commences the 9-day festival.
-To begin with, the worship, clean the worship area and establish a worship idol of Goddess Shailputri on a neat wooden “chowki” (stool).
+To begin with, the worship, clean the worship area, and establish a worship idol of Goddess Shailputri on a neat wooden “chowki” (stool).

 Afterward, fill the Kalash with clean water and add a few mongo leaves in the Kalash.
 Finally, place a coconut on the Kalash.
 Next, make the “Swastik” with Roli (red color powder) on the Kalash.
 To add the barley grains, make a round of cow dung on the Kalash.
 Next, set grains of barley in it.